tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 ## Conclusion

-Please consider favoring asyncrounous communication at work for a few weks, and see what the results are.
+Please consider favoring asynchronous communication at work for a few weeks, and see what the results are.
 If, like me, you find value in them, work with your team to adopt practices that promote this style of communication.

 You may also consider what practices you could adopt for yourself to improve your ability to write.
 While there is room for improvement (especially around a very key component of feedback), I am hopeful that my short, daily writing sessions move me in the right direction.
-If blogging doens't interest you, consider journaling, working on open source documentation, or creating tutorials (written or videos).
+If blogging doesn't interest you, consider journaling, working on open-source documentation, or creating tutorials (written or videos).